vatpac-technology/sops/docs/client/cpdlc.md

 ### Accepting an Aircraft

 Once connected and with CPDLC enabled, pilots will connect to the vatACARS plugin via their aircraft's CPDLC system.
 The controller will normally recieve a *'Logon Request'* message through vatACARS.

-The controller should left click their callsign to respond to this initial message, and respond with a *'Accept Logon'*  to show the pilot that they have successfully connected.
+The controller should left click their callsign to respond to this initial message, and respond with an *'Accept Logon'*  to show the pilot that they have successfully connected.

 <figure markdown>
 ![vatACARS Setup](../controller-skills/img/vatacarsdispatch.png){ width="700" }
 </figure>

-This aircraft will now be automatically added to your Dispatch window to allow a controller ulilise their CPDLC.
+This aircraft will now be automatically added to your Dispatch Interface.

 ### Message Editor

-When either a pilot sends a request or ATC requires to send a message to the pilot, left clicking the callsign in the dispatch window will open the message editor.
+When either a pilot sends a request or ATC wishes to send a message to the pilot, left click the callsign in the dispatch window to open the message editor.
 This is used to select from a group of relevant messages to send back to the pilot.

 <figure markdown>
 ![vatACARS Setup](../controller-skills/img/vatacarseditor2.png){ width="700" }
 </figure>

-If the response to the pilot is not shown in this initial dispatch window, the controller should click the *Edit* button, this will bring the controller to a broarder range of messages to send to the pilot.
+If the message you wish to send is not shown in this initial dispatch window, click the *Edit* button to show more messages to send to the pilot.

 <figure markdown>
 ![vatACARS Setup](../controller-skills/img/vatacarseditor1.png){ width="700" }
 </figure>

-Left clicking the number next to the text box will change the line of text forward up to 5 different lines, Right clicking the number will go to the previous line.
+Left-clicking the number next to the text box cycles forward through up to five lines of text, while right-clicking moves to the previous line.

 ### Handing over Aircraft

 #### ENR/OCN

-When transferring between Enroute or Oceanic sectors, ATC will right click on the aircraft which will bring up a handover window.
-The controller should select the next ATC unit the aircraft is going, this will transfer the aircraft through CPDLC to the next ATC unit.
+When transferring between enroute or oceanic sectors, ATC should right click on the aircraft which will bring up a handover window.
+The controller should select the next ATC unit to transfer the aircraft.

 <figure markdown>
 ![vatACARS Setup](../controller-skills/img/vatacarshandoff.png){ width="700" }